Travel guide

 Step 5: Configure mobile data correctly

-Once installed, go to Settings → Mobile data and make sure the selected data line is the newly installed eSIM, not your main SIM.
-Also, activate "Data Roaming" on the eSIM line (this does not generate additional charges because the eSIM already includes local destination data).
+Once installed, go to Settings → Mobile Data and make sure the selected data line is the newly installed eSIM, not your primary SIM.
+Also activate "Data Roaming" on the eSIM line (this does not generate additional charges because the eSIM already includes local destination data).

-Step 6: Disable roaming on your main SIM
+Step 6: Deactivate roaming on your primary SIM

-To avoid any accidental charges, go to Settings and specifically disable data roaming on your main SIM.
-This way, even if your home operator detects a foreign network, it will not be able to generate charges.
+To avoid any accidental charges, go to Settings and specifically deactivate data roaming on your primary SIM.
+This way, even if your home operator detects a foreign network, it won't be able to generate charges.

 Tips for managing your data abroad

-Even with an eSIM, managing your data well will help you make the most of your plan and not run out of gigabytes halfway through your trip.
+Even with an eSIM, managing your data well will help you make the most of your plan and avoid running out of gigabytes halfway through your trip.

 Activate data saver mode